Belarus ‘hit man’ to stand trial over high-profile killings of opposition leaders

 Zakharenko had vanished in May 1999.
 In September that year, Gonchar and his friend Krasovsky were abducted.

-Families of the three have been waiting for the trial to start to begin.
+Families of the three have been waiting for the trial to begin.

 Garavsky, who sought asylum in Switzerland in 2018 after fleeing Belarus capital Minsk, pointed out in his interview earlier that his superior Dmitry Pavlichenko shot the three victims in the chest.